glouppe/info8006-introduction-to-ai/lecture11.md

 # AGI

-- **Artificial general intelligence** (AGI) is the intelligence of a machine that could successfully perform any intellectual task that a human being can.
+Artificial general intelligence, or **AGI**, is the intelligence of a machine that could successfully perform any intellectual task that a human being can perform.

-- Agreement that AGI is required to do the following:
+The scientific community agrees that AGI would be required to do the following:
 - reason, use strategy, solve puzzle, plan,
 - make judgments under uncertainty,
 - represent knowledge, including commonsense knowledge,
 - improve and learn new skills,
 - communicate in natural language,
 - integrate all these skills towards common goals.

-- This is similar to our definition of *thinking rationally*, but applied broadly to any set of tasks.
+This is similar to our definition of *thinking rationally*, but applied broadly to any set of tasks.

 ---